Meet Team Deeds.

 Edith is a graphic designer and artist who works to engage young #changemakers through art and advocacy.
 She is a proud Tejana and Austin native who actively works to serve her community.
-Since graduating from St.Edwards in 2016, she has been involved in the local art scene painting murals, being involved in community art projects and organizing workshop and lectures about design and publications for Austin creatives.
+Since graduating from St.Edwards in 2016, she has been involved in the local art scene painting murals, being involved in community art projects and organizing workshops and lectures about design and publications for Austin creatives.
 As part of #TeamDeeds she is excited to show young women the power of art and its essential role in making change.

 In her freetime, she enjoys catching a concert, reading, and learning how to be a better dog mom.